dcunited001/dcunited001.github.io/_posts/2018-04-05-adversarial-network-analysis-and-the-human-brain.md

         of information shatters their own worldview, previously subconsciously held to be overdetermined and now suddenly revealed to be inadequate.

+- expound more on socioinformational circuits and spiritual transformation with sociological consequences

 ### The purely informational impact of Infinitesimals on Psychology and AI